 Selection of Advisors

-The Public Experts Group is responsible for the selection of up to seven advisors to the Coordination Group.
-As part of executing its mandate, the Public Experts Group is issuing a Call for Candidates to encourage nominations from the community.
-The Public Experts Group may reach out to their networks and ICANN staff for additional considerations.
+As part of executing its mandate, the Public Experts Group is issuing a Call for Candidates to encourage nominations and self-nomination of suitable candidates..
+The Public Experts Group may reach out to their networks for additional suggestions.

-While the Public Experts Group will maintain as much transparency as possible, through its mailing list and its Wiki, deliberations about candidates will occur in closed meetings so as to respect individual candidates’ privacy.
+The Public Experts Group will conduct its activities with a “default open” and its process can be followed, through its mailing list [insert link] and its Wiki.
+In evaluating candidates, the Public Expert Group will respect individual candidates’ privacy and will deliberate in closed session where appropriate.

 How to Submit a Nomination